-2. The Right Support People Descriptor A pre-FGC consult takes place, informed by the known needs, strengths and risks of mokopuna, and this forum is used to identify the appropriate assessments, support people and the required next steps.
-Professionals and support people are advised as soon as possible of their desired attendance or participation at the conference.
+2.1 All people who are able to support and contribute to the family group conference, including professionals, iwi and caregivers, are Descriptor A pre-FGC consult takes place, informed by the known needs, strengths and risks of mokopuna, and this forum is used to identify the appropriate assessments, support people and the required next steps.
+2.1 All people who are able to support and contribute to the family group conference, including professionals, iwi and caregivers, are strengths and risks of mokopuna, and this forum is used to identify the appropriate assessments, support people and the required the process Professionals and support people are advised as soon as possible of their desired attendance or participation at the conference.
 Health and education issues are considered and, if appropriate, health and education professionals are invited to participate in the conference.
 Professionals and support people already working with the family/whānau are consulted about their level of participation.
-When professionals and support people are new to or have limited understanding of the conference, every effort is made to consult with them face-to-face to explain the conference process and their role within it.
+When professionals and support people are new to or have limited understanding of the conference, every effort is made to consult with them face-to-face to explain the conference process and